 Data transfer and localization requirements also appear to be increasing and becoming more complex.
-With regard to transfers to the U.S. of personal data (as such term is used in the GDPR and applicable EU member state legislation, and as similarly defined under the proposed ePrivacy Regulation) from our employees and European customers and users, both the EU-U.S. Privacy Shield and EU Model Clauses have been subject to legal challenge.
+With regard to transfers to the U.S. of personal data from our employees and European customers and users, both the EU-U.S. Privacy Shield and standard contractual clauses issued by the European Commission (the "EU SCCs") have been subject to legal challenge.
 In July 2020, the Court of Justice of the European Union ("CJEU") released a decision in the Schrems II case (Data Protection Commissioner v.
-Facebook Ireland, Schrems) (the "CJEU Decision"), declaring the EU-U.S. Privacy Shield invalid and imposing additional obligations in connection with the use of another mechanism for cross-border personal data transfers from the European Economic Area ("EEA"), standard contractual clauses issued by the European Commission (the "SCCs").
-Although the SCCs remain a valid means to transfer personal data from the EEA, the CJEU imposed additional obligations in connection with the use of the SCCs and, on June 4, 2021, the European Commission issued revised SCCs that address certain concerns of the CJEU.
-The former SCCs could be used for new data transfers during a three-month transition that ended September 27, 2021.
-Existing data transfers relying on the old SCCs can continue to be in effect until December 27, 2022, after which the revised SCCs will be required for all data transfers.
-The CJEU Decision, the revised SCCs, regulatory guidance and opinions, and other developments relating to cross-border data transfer may require us to implement additional contractual and technical safeguards for any personal data transferred out of the EEA, which may increase compliance costs, lead to increased regulatory scrutiny or liability, may require additional contractual negotiations, and may adversely impact our business, financial condition and operating results.
+Facebook Ireland, Schrems) (the "CJEU Decision"), declaring the EU-U.S. Privacy Shield invalid and imposing additional obligations in connection with the use of the EU SCCs, another mechanism for cross-border personal data transfers from the European Economic Area ("EEA").
+Although the EU SCCs remain a valid means to transfer personal data from the EEA, the CJEU imposed additional obligations in connection with their use and, on June 4, 2021, the European Commission issued revised the EU SCCs that address certain concerns of the CJEU.
+The former EU SCCs could be used for new data transfers during a three-month transition that ended September 27, 2021.
+Existing data transfers relying on the old EU SCCs can continue to be in effect until December 27, 2022, after which the revised EU SCCs will be required for all data transfers.
+The United Kingdom also has issued new standard contractual clauses (the "UK SCCs") that became effective March 21, 2022, and which also are required to be implemented over time.
+The CJEU Decision, the revised EU SCCs and UK SCCs, regulatory guidance and opinions, and other developments relating to cross-border data transfer may require us to implement additional contractual and technical safeguards for any personal data transferred out of the EEA, Switzerland, and the United Kingdom, which may increase compliance costs, lead to increased regulatory scrutiny or liability, may require additional contractual negotiations, and may adversely impact our business, financial condition and operating resul

 Other jurisdictions have adopted laws and regulations addressing privacy, data protection, data security, or other aspects of data processing, such as data localization.
 For example, the People's Republic of China and Russia have passed laws that require individually identifiable data on their citizens to be maintained on local servers and that may restrict transfer or processing of that data if certain data quantity thresholds are triggered.
 Additionally, the Personal Information Protection Law ("PIPL") of the People's Republic of China ("PRC"), was adopted on August 20, 2021, and went into effect on November 1, 2021.
 The PIPL shares similarities with the GDPR, including extraterritorial application, data minimization, data localization, and purpose limitation requirements, and obligations to provide certain notices and rights to citizens of the PRC.
-The PIPL allows for fines of up to 50 million remuibi or 5% of a covered company's revenue in the prior year.
+The PIPL allows for fines of up to 50 million renminbi or 5% of a covered company's revenue in the prior year.
 We may be required to modify our policies, procedures, and data processing measures in order to address requirements under these or other privacy, data protection, or cyber security regimes, and may face claims, litigation, investigations, or other proceedings regarding them and may incur related liabilities, expenses, costs, and operational losses.